Democrats look set to back debt limit deal – while right-wing threatens to blow it up

 It’s a statement that will likely mean a sigh of relief for those Americans worried about the effects that a credit downgrade would have on the US economy, though that remains a possibility thanks to the toxic partisanship that brought the US to this point in the first place, but also one that may frustrate progressives and other Democrats who may see the development as Democrats giving in to the GOP’s demands.
 The deal does stave off further debt ceiling negotiations until 2025, but many on the left simply wish to do away with the limit altogether.

 And there’s already signs that many on the conservative right do not like the deal, with some even calling any legislation that raises the debt limit a non-starter.
 Their opposition within the GOP’s slim House majority necessitates votes from Democrats to pass this deal or any other.
+Many on the right remain unhappy with the idea of extending America’s ability to borrow by a whopping $4tn without meaningful cuts to the federal budget, and worry that the party is signing away their ability to push the issue further through the next presidential election.

+Those concerns were echoed on Sunday by JD Vance, senator from Ohio, but have also found home in the House Freedom Caucus and far-right members like Bob Good in the lower chamber.

+“The more I learn about this debt ceiling deal, the more I think it’s bad news,” tweeted Mr Vance.

 More follows...